blackcats/my-git-repository-template/README.md

 The simple and better way to use the project is by forking it.
 To do this, simply click on the **Fork** button :slightly_smiling_face:.

-If you want to clone it, run the following:
+If you want to clone it, then run the following:
 ```
 git clone git@github.com:blackcats/my-git-repository-template.git
 git remote remove origin
 ```
-Now add your remote repository by running (replace _path_to_my_remote_repository_ by a valide path):
+Now add your remote repository by running :
 ```
 git remote add origin path_to_my_remote_repository
 ```
-and push it:
+Replace _path_to_my_remote_repository_ by the path of your remote repository and push it:
 ```
 git push -u origin main